MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/ldaps-connection-fails-with-event-id-36884.md

 ## Cause

-LDAP is looking for myldapserver.contoso.com to be associated with it.
+LDAPS is looking for myldapserver.contoso.com to be associated with it.
 However, myldapserver.contoso.com isn't covered by the SAN entries.
 Therefore, a server name match isn't made and the connection is dropped.

 ## How to fix the issue